pereznetworks/TD-Project9/project9-gallery-app/README.md

       STEP 1:

-      have a yahoo acct, use it to sign in to Flickr
+      use whatever email address you want to sign-up for sign in to Flickr

       and go to the App Garden and apply for a non-commercial api key..